johnathanmitri/MeasureDistance/README.md

 CS 4750 Project

-Tested on Google Pixel 6a, Galaxy A50, and Galaxy J3.
+Tested on Pixel 6a, Galaxy A50, and Galaxy J3.

 I had around 2.5% error